Lectures on LHC Physics: LHC phenomenology

-The structure of the amplitude $\mat$ with two internal Dirac indices $\mu$ and $\nu$ involves one vector current on each side $(\bar{u}_f \gamma_\mu u_f)$ where $f=u,\mu$ are massless fermions, so we do not have to be careful with the different spinors $u$ and $v$.
+The structure of the amplitude $\mat$ with two internal Dirac indices $\mu$ and $\nu$ involves one vector current on each side $(\bar{u}_f \gamma_\mu u_f)$ where $f=u,\mu$ are to good approximation massless, so we do not have to be careful with the different spinors $u$ and $v$.
 The entries in the external spinors are given by the spin of the massless fermions obeying the Dirac equation.
-For each value of $\mu = 0 \cdots 3$ each current is a complex number, computed from the four component of each spinor and the respective $4 \times 4$ gamma matrix $\gamma^\mu$ shown in Eq.(\ref{eq:dirac_matrices}).
+For each value of $\mu = 0 \cdots 3$ each current is a complex number, computed from the four component of each spinor and the respective $4 \times 4$ gamma matrix $\gamma^\mu$ shown in Eq.\eqref{eq:dirac_matrices}.
 The intermediate photon propagator has the form $g_{\mu \nu}/s$, which is a real number for each value of $\mu=\nu$.
 Summing over $\mu$ and $\nu$ in both currents forms the matrix element.
 To square this matrix element we need to sum $\mat^* \times \mat$ over all possible spin directions of the external fermions.

-Instead of squaring this amplitude symbolically we can follow the steps described above and compute an array of numbers for different spin combinations numerically, just inserting the correct values for each component of each spinor.
-Summing over the internal Dirac indices we compute the matrix element; summing over external fermion spin directions we compute the matrix element squared.
-This approach we illustrate for muon pair production based on the \underline{MadGraph/Helas} implementation.
+Instead of squaring this amplitude symbolically we can follow exactly the steps described above and compute an array of numbers for different spin and helicity combinations numerically.
+Summing over the internal Dirac indices we compute the matrix element; however, to compute the matrix element squared we need to sum over external fermion spin directions or gauge boson polarizations.
+The helicity basis we have to specify externally.
+This is why this method is called helicity amplitude approach.
+To explain the way this method works, we illustrate it for muon pair production based on the implementation in the \underline{Madgraph/Helas} package.

-MadGraph as part of MadEvent is a tool to compute matrix elements this way.
-It automatically produces a Fortran routine which calls functions from the Helas library to compute spinors, polarization vectors, currents of all kinds, etc. For our toy process Eq.(\ref{eq:proc_hel}) the MadGraph output reads
+Madgraph is a tool to compute matrix elements this way.
+Other event generators have corresponding codes serving the same purposes.
+In our case, Madgraph5 automatically produces a Fortran routine which then calls functions to compute spinors, polarization vectors, currents of all kinds, etc. These functions are available as the so-called Helas library.
+For our toy process Eq.\eqref{eq:proc_hel} the slightly shortened Madgraph5 output reads

 {

 }